Telendos island in Greece.

 Another path begins above Hohlakas beach.
 The path initially follows a fence, and leads to "the princess".
 I have not walked that path, but a Dane I met last time I was on Telendos told me about a magical hike.
 He used to walk up there three four times a week to enjoy the view and the silence.
 He said it is incredibly meditative to just sit up there.
 Not even the sound of the sea is reached there.
 If you are lucky you can see Eleonora falcons.

-ACCOMODATION IN TELENDOS
+ACCOMODATION ON TELENDOS

 There are more choices of accommodation than you might think.
 Most of the tavernas have simple rooms for rent, and there are several pensions and one hotel with a pool.
 Although the range is large for such a small island, it is not always easy to find a room without booking in advance.
 Last time we were here, almost everything was booked out.
 It was just before the Climbing Festival on Kalymnos, so perhaps it should not have been a surprise.
+It is best to book in advance.

 Book Hotel Porto Potha here »